JuliaGPU/CUDA.jl/docs/src/man/performance.md

 When optimizing code, it is important to know what to optimize.
 Luckily, the CUDA toolkit ships an excellent profiler, `nvprof`, with `nvpp` as the Eclipse-based UI.
 The CUDAnative compiler is fully compatible with these tools, and generates the required line number information to debug performance issues.
+To generate line number information, invoke Julia with the command-line option `-g1`.
+Using `-g2` puts the PTX JIT in debug mode, which significantly lowers performance of GPU code and currently does not improve debugging.

 Although CUDAnative exports a `@profile` macro, it does not serve the same purpose as `Base.@profile`.
 Rather, it instructs the CUDA profiler to start right before the first